Episode 1: “We Gave Them the Food From Our Mess Kits.”

 On this first episode of Service, World War 2 veteran Pasquale D’Ambrosio of the Army’s 96th Division shares how the Great Depression and natural disasters affected his Keane, New Hampshire community even before the United States joined the war in 1941.
 Then, we follow as the draft, Pearl Harbor, and immediate loss at the start of the war followed him into adulthood.
 Also, why he loved military food, how the drop of the atomic bombs might just have spared his life, and what he saw of hunger in the South West Pacific theater.

-Learn more about the decision to drop the atomic bombs and the planned Operation Downfall in this NPR report (audio, 8m), this short article at We Are the Mighty, or this lengthier chapter in a book on Army history.
+Learn more about President Truman’s decision to drop the atomic bombs and the planned Operation Downfall in this NPR report (audio, 8m), this short article at We Are the Mighty, or this lengthier chapter in a book on Army history.